top of page

 Hi, thanks for visiting my website.
 I'm a palaeontological author, artist and researcher based on the south coast of the UK.
 I'm best known for my research on pterosaurs and, more recently, my contributions to palaeoart - the evidence-led restoration of extinct organisms in drawings, paintings, sculpture and film.

-My background is based more in scientific research than writing and artistry.
+My background is in scientific research rather than writing and artistry.
 I obtained my PhD from the University of Portsmouth in 2008 after three years of studying pterosaurs, the flying reptiles contemporaneous with non-avian dinosaurs.
-I remain active in pterosaur research, but since completing my thesis I've found myself employed more as an artist and consultant on the life appearance of extinct animals than as a traditional academic.
-My career has thus shifted focus to reconstructing extinct animals, and I now spend more of my time considering the history, methods and technical details of this topic than flying reptiles.
-I've been lucky to impart some of this knowledge to major media clients, with my creature designs and input being used by the BBC, National Geographic, Royal Mail and the Royal Mint.
-Alongside my papers, books and book chapters on palaeoart, I also post regularly about palaeoart topics at my blog.
+I remain active in pterosaur research, but since completing my thesis I've found myself employed more as an artist, author and consultant than as a traditional academic.
+My career has thus shifted focus to reconstructing and writing about extinct animals, and I now publish research in this area alongside studies on the palaeobiology of extinct animals.
+I've also been lucky to work with some major media clients in this capacity, with my creature designs and input being used by the BBC (Prehistoric PlanetWalking with Dinosaurs and others ), National Geographic, Royal Mail and the Royal Mint.

-If you enjoy the artwork shown here, or you share my interests in fossil animals and how we restore them in palaeoart, you may also enjoy my other books: Pterosaurs: Natural History, Evolution, Anatomy (2013), Recreating an Age of Reptiles (2017), Life through the Ages II: Twenty-First Century Visions of Prehistory (2020) and The Art and Science of the Crystal Palace Dinosaurs (2022).
+If you enjoy the artwork shown here, or you share my interests in fossil animals and how we restore them in palaeoart, you may also enjoy my other books: Pterosaurs: Natural History, Evolution, Anatomy (2013), Recreating an Age of Reptiles (2017), Life through the Ages II: Twenty-First Century Visions of Prehistory (2020) The Art and Science of the Crystal Palace Dinosaurs (2022), King Tyrant: A Natural History of Tyrannosaurus rex (2025) and Spinosaur Tales (2025).

 If you'd like to contact me to discuss commissions, image licencing or consultancy work, please email wittonprints@gmail.com.